jamesbvaughan/jamesbvaughan.com/_posts/2016-11-11-prolog-http-server.md

 layout: post
 title: Writing an HTTP server in Prolog
 date: 2016-11-11 23:34:54 -0800
+redirect_from:
-redirect_from: /writing-an-http-server-in-prolog
+ - /writing-an-http-server-in-prolog
-redirect_from: /writing-an-http-server-in-prolog/
+ - /writing-an-http-server-in-prolog/
-redirect_from: /prolog-http-server/
+ - /prolog-http-server/
 ---

 I'm taking a class now on programming languages where I'm learning all about